Key takeaways:

 Researchers don’t know the exact reason kids develop asthma.
 But they have noted kids more often develop it if:

-There is a family history of asthma
+There’s a family history of asthma.

-They are frequently exposed to cigarette smoke, even before birth
+They are frequently exposed to cigarette smoke, even before birth.

-They are exposed to a lot of air pollution
+They are exposed to a lot of air pollution.

 You can’t change your family’s medical history.
 And lowering exposure to air pollution can be tough, depending on where you live.
 But you can limit your child’s exposure to smoke.
 If you smoke, consider quitting.
 It will make you healthier and help your child avoid childhood asthma symptoms.